cokeeffekt/snub-http/readme.md

     port: 8484, // listen on http port
     debug: false, // dump debug junk
-    timeout: 5000 // http timeout (time to wait for reply) });
+    timeout: 5000 // http timeout (time to wait for reply)
+    headers: {
+      'Access-Control-Allow-Origin': '*' // global headers to apply to all responses }
+  });

 snub.use(snubHttp);